 An independent researcher is currently conducting a study to assess the long-term effectiveness of our program.

-A general overview of each of the 24 lessons is included as well as questions and conversation starters you can use at home to reinforce the learning goals of the curriculum.
+Each girl will receive a "Grown-up" guide to bring home.
+It includes a general overview of each of the 20 lessons is included as well as questions and conversation starters you can use at home to reinforce the learning goals of the curriculum.
 By stimulating conversations that build upon each lesson topic, we hope to further weave the Girls on the Run mission into the daily lives of the girls and the adults who care for and love them.

 Why is this important?
 While children can be affected and inspired by their teachers and friends, it is parents and caregivers who have the ultimate influence in their lives.
 As you discuss the lessons, you will reinforce the goals of the Girls on the Run program while also deepening your connection with one another.
 If you are returning to Girls on the Run for the second, third or even sixth time, we strongly encourage you to continue asking your girl these questions.
 She is growing up and continually changing, and while the questions remain the same, the answers will evolve.